What's going on?

 • Dozens of cultural sites have been destroyed by Russia’s invasion of Ukraine.
 Among them is a museum of a Ukrainian naive artist, a plane listed in the Guinness Book of World Records, cathedrals, theaters, schools, and many other architectural monuments.
 UNESCO calls Russia to immediately end aggression against Ukraine.

 • Russian propaganda openly declares its desire to exterminate Ukrainians as a nation.
-83% of the Russian population supports its desire.
-Putin's popularity has skyrocketed after the invasion of Ukraine.
+The majority of the Russian population supports its desire.
+They celebrate strikes on a civilian houses in Ukraine.
+Putin's popularity in Russia has skyrocketed after the invasion of Ukraine.
+Russian people bear responsibility for Russia’s war against Ukraine.
+It is not just Putin's war, it is Russia's war against Ukraine.